Bloch MB.150: Origins

-Although the C.1 competition was ultimately won by a rival design, the Morane-Saulnier M.S.406, it was decided to independently continue with the design's development.
-During 1936, these efforts culminated in the first attempted flight of the MB.150.01 prototype; unfortunately, the aircraft proved unable to leave the ground during the attempt.
-In the ensuing disappointment work on the design was temporarily halted, but development was resumed during early 1937.
-Following the implementation of various modifications, consisting of a strengthened wing of greater area, revised undercarriage arrangement and the installation of a 701 kW Gnome-Rhone 14N-0 radial engine with a three-blade constant speed propeller, on 29 September 1937, the MB.150 finally conducted its maiden flight.
+Although the C.1 competition was won by a rival design, the Morane-Saulnier M.S.406, it was decided independently to continue with development.
+During 1936, these efforts culminated in the first attempted flight of the MB.150.01 prototype; unfortunately, the aircraft proved unable to get off the ground.
+Amidst the disappointment, work on the design was temporarily halted and then resumed during early 1937.
+A strengthened wing of greater area, revised undercarriage arrangement and the installation of a 701 kW Gnome-Rhone 14N-0 radial engine with a three-blade constant speed propeller, on 29 September 1937, the MB.150 finally conducted its maiden flight.